-Subsection (c)(8) is designed to provide a one-time grace period within which attorneys admitted in other jurisdictions who come to practice law in the District of Columbia as their principal office may continue to practice law under the active supervision of a member of the D.C.
-Bar, while they promptly pursue admission to the D.C.
-Bar.
-This subsection is intended, conversely, to make it clear that a person admitted to the bar of another jurisdiction may not come to the District of Columbia and practice law under the supervision of a member of the D.C.
-Bar indefinitely while waiting for the period for admission on waiver to be satisfied.
+Rule 49(c)(8) is designed to provide a one-time grace period within which attorneys admitted in other jurisdictions who wish to practice law in the District of Columbia may do so under the supervision of one or more D.C.
+Bar Members, while they promptly pursue admission to the District of Columbia Bar.